 We’re here to enthusiastically share the life-changing good news of JESUS and his love.
 At Oakland Christian UCC, you’ll find people joyfully embracing life, caring for one another, and reaching out to others though our many ministries and missions both locally and beyond.

-Please join us as we gather for Sunday morning worship at 10:00.
+Please join us as we gather for Sunday worship at 11:00am.
 During worship we build up the body of Christ through our music, the message, and our prayers.
-Hopefully you will join us for treats and coffee afterwards, where you can expect to be warmly welcomed.
+Prior to worship we offer adult spiritual formation and fellowship options.
+Nursery child care begins at 10:00am if needed.

 At Oakland Christian UCC, it’s all about building relationships with God and one another.
 If you’re yearning to learn more about us, we certainly invite you to explore our website … or better yet, to come and visit us!
 As we humbly say, “Our faith is over 2000 years old.
 Our thinking is not!”
 We believe that “God Is Still Speaking.”